Living with a condition as poorly understood as C ARPA has profoundly changed my daily life and well-being.

 Failure to diagnose

-My symptoms range from mild discomfort and pain to severe, life-threatening allergies that affect multiple body systems, including anaphylaxis.
+My symptoms ranged from mild discomfort to extreme pain and severe, life-threatening allergies that affect multiple body systems - anaphylaxis.

 Unfortunately, because of my severe allergies, the only pain relief I can receive today is intravenous morphine, which causes intense nausea and other side effects.